 I submitted a few prompts, then it took me half an hour to find the results because hundreds of other people submitted their prompts while my prompts were processed, and my prompts scrolled far off the screen.
 I recommend making a note of the exact time when you submit a prompt so you can find it more easily later.

-Your prompts will also appear on Midjourney app page.
+Your prompts will also appear outside of Discord, on Midjourney app page.
 However, other than downloading the images, you don’t get the rest of the functionality.
 To upscale an image, or generate different versions of the image, you’ll need to go back to the Discord server.

 Here’s the first result I got, for the prompt “space battle two spaceships lasers planet in background.”

-What I found particularly interesting was the ability to look at other people’s prompts and see their results.
+What I found particularly interesting with the Discord server interface was the ability to look at other people’s prompts and see their results.

 For example. searching for “space battle lasers” I found lots of inspiration images that had descriptive words in them that I wouldn’t have thought to use — words like “hyperdetailed,” “4k,” “trending,” “in the style of alphonse mucha” and “symmetry.”